aecsocket/aeronet/README.md

 A set of [Bevy]-native networking crates, focused on providing robust and rock-solid data transfer primitives.

+# TODO

+- don't require users to manually set minimum MTU for transport
+  - new MinPacketMtu component
+- make session config a component - max mem usage + send bytes per sec
+  - transport should be for "state" kinda stuff like lanes

 # Goals

 - Native to Bevy ECS